PHPixie/Demo-Quickstart/README.md

 > PHPixie does not only support relational databases, but also **MongoDB**.
 > You can define relationships between your MongoDB collections and relational tables
 > and query them using the same query builder without having to learn anything else.
-> At the moment no other ORM offers this level of seemless integration.
+> At the moment no other ORM offers this level of seamless integration.

 Let's populate the database with some data.
 Imagine you are creating a todo app that allows the user to create projects and assign tasks to those project.
 Here is how the database might look like: